matt-harvey/swx/README.rst

 customer".

-If you pass the ``-r`` option to a reporting command, then the activity string you enter will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
+If you pass the ``-r`` option to a reporting command, then the activity string you enter will be treated as a regular expression, rather than an exact activity name.
 Any activities will then be included in the report for which their activity name matches this regular expression.
 (Note this is ignored if used prior to the ``-x`` flag.)
 Continuing with example above ``swx print -r mail`` would again capture both "emails" and "emails customer".

 If you pass the ``-b`` option to a reporting command, then in addition to the other info, the earliest time at which each activity was conducted during the